 A more recent study, published in 2018, compared the differences between several programs that are based on the 12 steps or presented as alternatives to the 12-step model.

 Alternatives to 12-Step Programs

 - Alcoholics Anonymous

 There was little difference in recovery among all these groups, and much of the self-selection into the program was based on personal philosophy, more than physical or mental needs.
 There was a little difference between them.
 For example, those participating in SMART Recovery fared slightly worse across all outcomes, while those in LifeRing had lower odds of total abstinence.
 However, these effects were not considered significant.

-People who are inclined toward spiritual or religious practices may benefit from AA’s focus on a higher power.
 Those who want social support but do not have intensive medical needs, like MAT or co-occurring disorders, can also benefit from the mutual support group structure of 12-step programs.

 AA, or a related group like Narcotics Anonymous, can be a great addition to other forms of treatment, including therapy and medically assisted detox.